 There are a couple of ways things are different now in this area.
 To begin with, many travel expenses that were not previously deductible now may be considered so if you are required to quarantine.
 The ATO website outlines some examples of which travel expenses are now tax-deductible, such as having to quarantine in a hotel for two weeks when returning from interstate work.

 COVID-19 has restricted public transport and many are choosing the safer option of using their private vehicle even when public transport might be available.
 This means there are reasonable claims that you can make in relation to your personal vehicle if you use it to travel to and from work-related events.
-Check out more info here and speak to your accountant for more information.
+For more information and to speak to your accountant.